Chris44442/de10nano/README.md

 ```
 # The default should work in u-boot
 tio /dev/ttyUSB0
-# But sometimes you need a different baud rate
+# But sometimes you may need a different baud rate
 tio -b 57600 -d 8 -f none -s 1 -p none /dev/ttyUSB0
 ```